 Sioux Falls Stadium's food selection is much like the atmosphere of the ballpark: straightforward.
 There are three concession stands, selling Coke products that all served the same menu.
 Nothing on the basic menu is more than $5.50 and from what I gathered, people were willing to order everything on it.
 I tried the jumbo hot dog ($3) to make sure they could execute the most basic of ballpark food and they did.
 The steamed dog and the solid bun made the money seem well spent.
 All of the food appeared to be properly valued and the nachos ($4) looked like a popular choice.
 The stadium also has a small ice cream stand under the bleachers.

-If you're about eating all you can handle, the Pheasants give you all you would want, and for a decent price of $25 when you consider what you might spend otherwise.
+If you're about eating all you can handle, the Canaries give you all you would want, and for a decent price of $25 when you consider what you might spend otherwise.
 The spread includes hamburgers, hot dogs, potato chips, baked beans, lemonade and beer.

 As for the beer, they sold 16 oz. tall cans of Bud products for $3.50.
 16 oz. draft products started at $4.50, with a 32 oz. option for $7.50.
 The stadium does have a dedicated bar area down the right field line, one that overlooks the Sioux Falls bullpen.

 Sioux Falls has hosted an independent professional team since 1993 and in 2012, the team is in the midst of a big 20th anniversary campaign.
 Up until a few years ago, the team was known as the Canaries, which dates back to the 1900s in the Sioux Falls area.
 After an ownership change, the team went with the Fighting Pheasants nickname, which makes sense considering South Dakota's great pheasant hunting in the fall but there was a large contingent of locals who were not happy with the switch.
 The team definitely felt it at the gate and on the bottom line.
-Sioux Falls has supported the Pheasants better this year, with attendance up 46 percent early in the year.

 Sioux Falls Stadium sits on the same property as the Sioux Falls Arena and Convention Center, where the rest of the city's minor league teams all play.
 An addition will be the city's new events center, which will be attached to the convention center and should be open in Fall 2014.
 The area is Sioux Falls' sports core, with high school football also being played at the municipal Howard Wood Field on the grounds.